Troptrap/Random-LLM/readme.md

 ```
 (Possibly coherent haiku, possibly complete gibberish, possibly an apology from the AI for not understanding haikus.)
 ```
+## Known behavior
+There is no message history, no context.
+If you want to send context, add it to prompt.
 ## Why?

 Because life's too short to use the same LLM every day.
 Embrace the randomness!
 Live a little!
 Confuse your users!